sparcopen/open-research-doathon/REPRODUCIBLE_OPEN_DATA_RESOURCES.md

 + Is my reproducible artefact sustainable?
  + Will my visualisation/webapp/notebook persist or are there dependencies that are likely to deprecate?
  + Should I plan for continuous integration?
 If so, what burden will this place on resources?
++ Is my reproducible artefact fit for publishing AND for reproducibility?
+ + Can I create a snapshot to match the peer-reviewed version, for version of record, then freely build on that in a new version?
+ + Is my data auditable?
+Is there a trail of meaningful version history for someone else to validate?
 + Can I track how popular my reproducible artefact is?
 + Would I use this to communicate my own research?
 + Would I like to explore research in my field deeper using this kind of interactive tool?